 - Social development

-- Promote Critical thinking and problem-solving skills amongst students
+- Promote Critical thinking and problem-solving skills among students

-- Should be Locally relevant in a global context
+- Is Locally relevant in a global context

-- Should encourage Respect for tradition, culture, knowledge, diversity
+- Encourage Respect for tradition, culture, knowledge, diversity

 In CO-Scholastic area students are graded on three point scale (A,B,C) for Grades I TO VIII and on a five point scale (A,B,C,D,E) for Grades IX and X.

 In Co- Scholastic students are graded for